US to boost military presence in Europe for Russia threat | Politics

 - Spain

-US President Joe Biden on Wednesday said the US will significantly increase its military presence in Europe for the long haul, including by establishing its first permanent presence in Poland, to bolster regional security after Russia invades Ukraine.
+President Joe Biden said Wednesday that the U.S. will significantly increase its military presence in Europe for the long haul, including by establishing its first permanent presence in Poland, to bolster regional security after Russia's invasion of Ukraine.

-Biden opened his participation in the summit by announcing the permanent basing of a US military garrison in Poland.

-He also said the US is sending two additional F-35 fighter jet squadrons to the UK and will send more air defense and other capabilities to Germany and Italy.

-"Today I'm announcing the US will enhance our force posture in Europe and respond to the changing security environment as well as strengthening our collective security," he said.
+“Today I'm announcing the United States will enhance our force posture in Europe and respond to the changing security environment as well as strengthening our collective security,” he said.

-US officials emphasized that the permanent basing applied only to headquarters units, not combat troops, and was therefore consistent with a 1997 agreement between NATO and Russia in which the alliance agreed not to permanently base combat troops in Eastern Europe as it aimed to build more constructive ties in the post-Cold War environment.
+U.S. officials emphasised that the permanent basing applied only to headquarters units, not combat troops, and was therefore consistent with a 1997 agreement between NATO and Russia in which the alliance agreed not to permanently base combat troops in Eastern Europe as it aimed to build more constructive ties in the post-Cold War environment.

-Poland's Deputy Foreign Minister Pawel Jablonski told Poland's state PAP news agency that the decision to add a US command structure was a "manifestation of the ever-closer cooperation between the US and Poland" and would give NATO allies a frontline insight into the Russian threat.
+Poland's Deputy Foreign Minister Pawel Jablonski told Poland's state PAP news agency that the decision to add U.S. command structure was a “manifestation of the ever closer cooperation between the U.S. and Poland” and would give give NATO allies a frontline insight into the Russian threat.

-The combat units Biden is sending to Romania and the Baltic region are on rotational deployments, rather than permanent assignments, to remain in compliance with that agreement.
+The combat units Biden is sending to Romania and the Baltic region are on rotational deployments, rather than permanent assignment, to remain in compliance with that agreement.

 “There has been no communication with Moscow about these changes, nor is there a requirement to do that,'' John Kirby, a spokesman for Biden's National Security Council.